apeyser/god-script/README.md

 sudo make install prefix=${prefix}/bin
 ```

+For each script ${name}.${ext}, an executable ${name} is created which is setuid and ultimately runs the embedded script ${name}.${ext}.
+By embeded, I mean it's a string embedded in the executable dumped through a file-descriptor into the proper interpreter, which has been run with the current uid, euid and with the environmental variables cleared, plus selected flags to the interpreter (-p for bash, -s for python, ..)

 ### Adapting
 Because of course the point is to adapt the system and not to use the random scripts here